 On this page

-A Release is the physical artifact produced by a build.
-Versions reference releases; releases sit in object storage; runtime instances boot from them.
+A Release is the immutable artifact produced by a build.
+Versions reference releases; static deployments serve files from them and dynamic deployments start runtimes from them.

 You typically don’t address releases directly through the API - they’re an implementation detail of Deployment Version.
 But it’s useful to know they exist as their own record because they’re what makes rollback and horizontal scaling work.